Paginate with Chunks of Data#

 You can use the simple code examples above however you want as a springboard for data chunking/paging.
 Here are key things to set your way:

-• Data endpoint - Query data from any IEX Cloud Data you’ve purchased access to (see Data Bundles) or from any accessible workspace endpoints.
+• Data endpoint - Query data from any IEX Cloud Data you’ve purchased access to (see Data Bundles).

 • Offset increment - Set the number of records you want from each query via a last (or first) parameter setting.